-Include: 2012 undergraduate class who graduated between July 1, 2098 and June 30, 2012 who started at your institution as first-time students and received a bachelor's degree between July 1, 2011 and June 30, 2012.
+Include: \ 2013 undergraduate class who

+graduated between July 1, 2012 and June 30,

-CDS-H Page 2
+2013 who started at your institution as first- time

+students and received a bachelor's degree

+between July 1, 2012 and June 30, 2013.

-^{} only loans made to students who borrowed while enrolled at your institution.
+\ only loans made to students who borrowed

+while enrolled at your institution.

-^{} co-signed loans.
+\ co-signed loans.

-Exclude: those who transferred in.
+Exclude: \ those who transferred in.

-^{} money borrowed at other institutions.
+\ money borrowed at other institutions.

-fede Inclu excl ovide the percentage of the class (defined above) who borrowed at any time through iio liveb leral loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized. clude both Federal Direct Student Loans and Federal Family Education Loans.
-NOTE: clude all institutional, state, private alternative loans and parent loans. port the average per-undergraduate-borrower cumulative principal borrowed of those 64% in lir port the average per-undergraduate-borrower cumulative principal borrowed of those ine H4. \$26,723 in H Uns Loai port the average per-undergraduate-borrower cumulative principal borrowed, of those H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and subsidized.
-Include both Federal Direct Student Loans and Federal Family Education ans.
+H4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+NOTE: exclude all institutional, state, private alternative loans and parent loans.
+H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4.
+H5a Report the average per-undergraduate-borrower cumulative principal borrowed, of those пза in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
 These are listed in line H4a.
-NOTE: exclude all institutional, state, private ernative loans and exclude parent loans. \$24,601
+NOTE: exclude all institutional, state, private alternative loans and exclude parent loans.